 A fanzine was an inevitable part of being a ’80s teenager into music and politics, and so one night in the pub Random Factor was born, emerging as a collection of articles, stories and art created by me and my mates.
 We managed to produce 50 copies: the text was laid out as full pages of A4 (again printed on a dot-matrix printer, my aunt’s this time) with images on the reverse, photocopied illegally at my friend and co-conspirator Martin Black’s work after hours and then hand-stapled inside a double sided A3 cover.

-I had a lot of fun taking copies round Rough Trade and the like who would display our work alongside other fanzines such as Ripped & Torn and NMX: this made us feel like we had really arrived and the whole endeavour had been worth it.
+I had a lot of fun taking copies round Rough Trade and the like who would display our work alongside other fanzines such as Ripped & Torn and NMX: this made us feel like we had really arrived and that the whole endeavour had been worth it.

 The most important thing about Random Factor was the doing of it.
 We had created something out of nothing and although it didn’t set the world on fire and there was no question of a second issue, we had some favourable responses including an encouraging postcard from Crass and I had felt the power of engaging with the world.